kevinreber/simon/README.md

 ## Simon Says Challenge
-Goal is to repeat the sequence in the same order that it's Generated This project focused on:
+Player must repeat the sequence in the same order that it's generated.

+This project focused on:
 - DOM manipulation
 - Using sound in an application